nim-artificial-intelligence/apiguard.zap/README.md

 For n=500, the time-slots are 120ms apart.
 So the first request will have a delay of 0ms since it is the first one.
-The second request will be put on the second time-slot 120ms apart from the first -> delay=120ms, if both requests arrived at the same time.
+The second request will be put on the second time-slot 120ms apart from the first -> delay=120ms, if both requests arrive at the same time.

 If the second request comes in 50ms after the first, then the allocated time-slot for it will still be the second time-slot 120ms apart from the first